 The upfront cost for cloth diapers can seem intimidating, but there are many ways to reduce that cost.

-- Buy used. -This may seem a little crazy but if a diaper was properly cared for there is no reason if can’t continue to be used.
+- Buy used. -This may seem a little crazy but if a diaper adequately cared for there is no reason it can’t continue to be used.

 - Watch garage sales and thrift stores. -You never know where cloth diapers may pop up and someone might even be selling them brand new if they received them as a shower gift and don’t plan on using them!

-There are many ways to save on buying cloth diapers but the biggest savings of all is cloth diapering its-self!
-Many more mama’s are choosing cloth diapers in this frugal day and age so chances are you have a friend that has cloth diapered and if you aren’t sure about all this, just ask her to show you how easy cloth diapering can be!
+There are many ways to save on buying cloth diapers, but the most significant savings of all is cloth diapering its-self!
+Many more mamas are choosing cloth diapers in this frugal day and age, so chances are you have a friend that has cloth diapered and if you aren’t sure about all this, just ask her to show you how easy cloth diapering can be!

-Looking for a good place to start?
+Looking for the best place to start?
 Amazon has a ton of cloth diapers to choose from.